hatiez/barley-TPP-pipeline/README.md

   Contains all raw and processed phenotyping and harvest data files required to run the analysis.

 - **`Rscripts/`**
-  Includes all analysis scripts and their corresponding function files.
-These are organized by stage in the pipeline:
+  Includes all analysis scripts and their corresponding function files (if present).
+Functions are loaded in the main script and do not need to be opened.
+Files are organized by stage in the pipeline:

   - **Preprocessing**
     - `preProcessing.R`